ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

  *  @param tx_length The number of bytes to transmit
  *  @param rx        The receive buffer
  *  @param rx_length The number of bytes to receive
- *  @param address   The address to be set - 7bit or 10bit
+ *  @param address   The address to be set - 7 bit or 10 bit
- *  @param stop      If true, stop will be generated after the transfer is done
+ *  @param stop      If true, stop is generated after the transfer is done
  *  @param handler   The I2C IRQ handler to be set
  *  @param ctx       The context pointer
  *  @return          true if the transfer was successfully scheduled, false otherwise